DFE-Digital/register-early-career-teachers-public/documentation/service-rules/school-admins.md

 Registration is only finished when an ECT is also given a mentor.

-All ECTs need mentors, it's part of the support they should receive at every school.
-ECTs can start training without having a mentor assigned on the Register ECTs service, and lead providers will get funded for the ECT's training.
+All ECTs need mentors, it’s part of the support they should receive at every school.
+ECTs can start training without having a mentor assigned on the Register ECTs service, and lead providers will get funded for the ECT’s training.
 However, mentors still need to be assigned to ECTs so they can:
 * be eligible for funded provider-led mentor training
 * have their details passed on to lead providers for training correctly
 * have access to any learning materials for provider-led ECTs to assist them in their mentoring